 3. Keep Messes in Perspective

 Also, having the kids safely up at counter height in a learning tower can be really helpful, both for their comfort and for keeping the mess a little more in check.
-(Sometimes anyway!).
+(Sometimes, anyway!).

 4. Let Them Taste, Touch, and Explore

-The best part (well one of them anyway!) of cooking with toddlers is that they may be more willing to explore and even taste foods when they’re away from the table and engaged on their own terms.
+The best part (well one of them!) of cooking with toddlers is that they may be more willing to explore and even taste foods when they’re away from the table and engaged on their own terms.
 Many kids find this to be a less pressure-filled situation and may taste or nibble on veggies or fruits that they otherwise wouldn’t.

 And it’s a great opportunity for them to feel new textures and to explore what foods feel like.
 So let them have at it!
-It’s okay if you give them a spoon and they want to use their hands.
+It’s OK if you give them a spoon and they want to use their hands.
 (Just start the process with a thorough hand washing!)

-5. Give them the Chance to Do it Themselves
+5. Give them the Chance to Do It Themselves

-I love to watch my kids learn to do something by themselves, as I stand by and watch and offer assistance as they might need it.
+I love to watch my kids learn to do something by themselves, as I stand by and watch and offer assistance as they need it.
 I have basic kids cooking tools to help with this too.
 This gives them freedom within boundaries and keeps them safe and able to explore.
-It also can help them to stay on task since you’re there to guide them along but trust me: They’ll love the independence of being able to do something all on their own!
+It also can help them to stay on task since you’re there to guide them along, but trust me: They’ll love the independence of being able to do something all on their own!

 You can do favorite activities regularly, especially if they fit into a daily routine and everyone enjoys them, or pull them out on special occasions or weekends.
-There’s no one right way to cook with the kids, but a lot of ways to enjoy the process when you do!
+There’s no one right way to cook with the kids, but there are a lot of ways to enjoy the process when you do!